ERP / ExRP an OCD treatment

 It is this type of ritual referred to in the phrase “Exposure and Ritual Prevention.”
 An example of a ritual can be seen in the case of Robert:

 Robert (not his real name) came to ERP / ExRP because he had been arriving later and later to work.
 For this reason, his supervisor reprimanded him on three different occasions.
 Understandably, Robert was concerned about his job security.
-Robert had OCD and was engaging in rituals at home in the morning which made him late for work.
+Robert had OCD and was engaging in a series of compulsions (a ritual) at home in the morning which made him late for work.

 Worsening of Rituals Over Time

 Robert’s example illustrates two important characteristics of rituals.
-For one, this ritual started out seeming harmless but eventually became complicated and time-consuming.
+For one, this ritual started out seemingly harmless but eventually became complicated and time-consuming.

 Frustration